 Pathogenic Bacteria Removal

 Pathogenic bacteria like the giardia and e-coli cannot be removed by the reverse osmosis system.
 This is the main reason why ultraviolet (UV) lights are installed in the said system so that the bacteria can be killed.

 But there are often that the water can have some shady spots which will prevent some of the bacteria from getting exposed and be killed.
-Also, if the UV light is situated prior to the bladder tank, then it will cause the bacteria to colonize in the bacteria itself.
+Also, if the UV light is situated before the bladder tank, then it will cause the bacteria to colonize in the bacteria itself.

 The bladder tank of the reverse osmosis system should be sterilized from time to time because if not then that will be the main source of bacterial contamination.

 As for the Berkey Water System, it effectively removes the pathogenic bacteria to a log 7 degree, and it will prevent it from contaminating your drinking water.
 The log 7 is equal to a 99.99999% bacteria removal rate.